 What are the qualifications to apply for Early College?

 - Placement in 100-level classes through EdReady testing prior to enrollment in English 100

 - Demographics: Economically disadvantaged; Under-served ethnic minority; first to college in family

 - Students not meeting the criteria will be placed on wait-list pending course enrollment capacity

 Can students take more than one course at a time?

-HCC requires ALL incoming students to take either the EdReady or the Accuplacer placement test.
+HCC requires ALL incoming students to take the EdReady placement test.
 These serve as a placement assessment to ensure students are taking the appropriate college level courses based on the knowledge and skills.